andrewnuk1/Python3-Scrapy-Projects/README.md

 Standardcode.py is the standard style of Scrapy code i use where i can

-Selenium_example1.py is the Scrapy code is use where part of the webpage is dynamic(?) hence we need to use selenium and a button to create a new part of the same webpage needs to be pressed
+Selenium_example1.py is the Scrapy code i use where part of the webpage is dynamic(?) hence we need to use selenium and a button to create a new part of the same webpage needs to be pressed

+Selenium_example2.py is the Scrape i use where i need to deploy selenium to press a button on a webpage to reveal more and then use the revealed links to open new webpages to scrap.